For more information on natural-ice skating in general, I've written up everything I know here Ice skating on natural ice in Sweden.

 which helped him float high enough that we even had a chance to do that.

 He later told us that he was 87 years old, lived close by, and was looking for his wife, whom he thought he had seen further out, but who turned out to be a navigation bouy.
 He didn't seem particularly bothered by the swim, and was as alert as anyone his age, but still I was worried about his heart, and tried to pursude him to let us follow him home or at least take some dry clothes, but he insisted he was fine, and would head straight back.
-Eventually we left him, but when we looked back 5 minutes later, we could see a little speck moving off away from the shore again.
-I guess he didn't believe us that we could see no-one else on the ice, and was still looking for his wife.
+Eventually we had to leave him, because arguing with him was just delaying him getting home, and he seemed to be thinking clearly, just stubborn.

 These pictures were taken while I was practicing self-rescue techiniques.